top of page

 Returning to Community Activity After Stroke

 An older adult recovering from a stroke came to MTTG looking for a way to become active again.
-Golf wasn’t something he had ever really done; he had only played a few times in his life, and the cost of many activities made him feel that his options were limited.
+He had played golf only a few times in his life, and the cost of many recreational activities made him feel that his options were limited.

-During his first session, the focus was simply on fundamentals, especially finding a stance that felt stable and workable.
-Once he found something that felt right, we stepped back and let him continue exploring the movement on his own.
-As the session went on, he began talking about what he was noticing in his balance and how his body was moving.
+During his first session, the focus was on fundamentals, especially finding a stance that was stable and workable.
+Once he found one, we stepped back and allowed him to continue exploring the movement on his own.
+As the session went on, he began talking about changes he noticed in his balance and the way his body was moving.

-By the end of that first visit, he had found something he felt he could keep working on, and he decided to come back.
-Over time, his regular attendance became part of his routine.
+At the end of that first visit, he decided to return and he wanted to continue working on what he had learned.
+Over time, regular attendance became part of his routine.

-Eventually, he expressed interest in joining MTTG’s 9-hole on-course outings, where he could apply what he had been practicing in a real-world setting.
-Marty Turcios played alongside him, and the combination of clinics and on-course experiences helped him move from rehabilitation into sustained, self-directed participation in recreation.
+Eventually, he expressed interest in joining MTTG’s 9-hole on-course outings, where he could apply what he had been practicing on the golf course.
+Marty Turcios played alongside him.
+Over time, he moved from attending weekly clinics to choosing additional opportunities to play and practice golf on his own.

 Why This Mattered: